-This Use & Care Manual provides specific operating instructions for your model.
+This Owner's Guide provides specific operating instructions for your model.
 Use your refrigerator only as instructed in this manual.
 These instructions are not meant to cover every possible condition and situation that may occur.
 Common sense and caution must be practiced when installing, operating and maintaining any appliance.

 Please record your model and serial numbers below for future reference.
-This information is found on your serial plate located inside the refrigerator compartment.
+This information is found on the serial plate located inside the refrigerator compartment.